saper-2/rpi-5inch-hdmi-touchscreen-driver/README.md

 ```
 hdmi_cvt 800 480 60 6 0 0 0
 ```
-There you have explained this line: https://www.raspberrypi.org/forums/viewtopic.php?f=29&t=24679 , basically config HDMI to: resolution 800x480px, refresh 60Hz, aspect ratio 15:9, no margins, no interlace, normal blanking.
+There is this option explained: https://www.raspberrypi.org/forums/viewtopic.php?f=29&t=24679 , basically config HDMI to:
+- resolution 800x480px,
+- refresh 60Hz,
+- aspect ratio 15:9,
+- no margins,
+- no interlace,
+- normal blanking.

 Now save, connect lcd if still not connected :smile: and reboot Pi

 # 1. Identify touch controller usb info
-This touchcontroller using a GD32F103C8T6 (this is a pin-to-pin (and I think function-to-functiuon too) clone of STM32F103C8T6, even font used for chip marking is identical :lol: ) and XPT2046.
-Manufacturer (whoever is) probably took just the USB VID number from D-WAV Scientific Co., Ltd...
+This touch controller uses a GD32F103C8T6 (this is a pin-to-pin (and I think function-to-function too) clone of STM32F103C8T6, even font used for chip marking is identical :laughing: ) and XPT2046.
+Manufacturer (whoever is) probably took just the USB VID number from D-WAV Scientific Co., Ltd (or just typed some random number and hit a D-WAV VID) ...

 First look at dmesg:
 ```